Police hunt gunmen who fired 137 rounds in Soweto bar shooting

 There are about 3 million guns registered in the country, according to campaign group Gun Free South Africa, though many more are thought to be circulating on the black market.

-Townships like Soweto were the creations of white minority rule, which ended in 1994 but whose legacy of widespread poverty, youth unemployment and frustration persists.
+Townships like Soweto were the creations of white minority rule, which ended in 1994 but left a legacy of widespread poverty, youth unemployment and frustration.

 (Reporting by Nqobile Dludla Writing by Tim Cocks Editing by Andrew Heavens)